Morning Brew – A Financial Newsletter

 This article about a financial newsletter may contain affiliate links for which I receive a commission at no cost to you.
-I only recommend products I use and trust.
 Please read my disclosure for more detail.

 I’ve got to admit.
 I’m new to the financial newsletter game.
 I wanted to find a way to aggregate the information I was looking at each morning.
 There’s a lot of financial websites out there but none do a great job of aggregation.
 As a result, I often found myself looking at five different ones each morning.

 On top of that, the financial media has gotten too headline happy for me in recent years.
 There’s so much variance in everything you see every day and so many hyperbolic headlines.
 One day tech is dead and the next day tech is the place to invest.
 Each time the stock market moves, it’s either soaring or plummeting.
 Seeing that sort of stuff annoyed me to now end as someone just looking for information and not a bunch of opinions.